Zhangshibf/sign_language_recognition/README.md

 `python extract_hand_keypoints.py --pathIn=path to the folder that contains the frames --pathOut=path to the files where you'd like to save the extracted keypoint data`

 ## Create Dataset
-`python load_data.py --pathH = path to the hand keypoints file --pathB = path to the body keypoints file --path_dataset = path to the file where you'd like to save the dataset`
+`python load_data.py --pathH = path to the hand keypoints file --pathB = path to the body keypoints file --path_dataset = path to the file where you'd like to save the pickled dataset`

 ## Train the model

-## Test the model
+python model.py --pathDataset=path to the file where the pickled dataset is saved`